lrcfmd/MolecularSetTransformer/README.md

 - `save_dir` The directory to save the trained model
 - `n_epochs` The number of epochs to use for training
 - `lr` Learning rate
 - `use wandb` We use Weight&Biases to monitor the hyperparameters during the training.
 This not a strict requirement but it is suggested.
-If you want to use it, you need to set up a `config.json` file with the hyperparameters and to create an account [here](https://wandb.ai/) and install the Python package:
+If you want to use it, you need to use the 'use_wandb' flag and to create an account [here](https://wandb.ai/) and install the Python package:

     ```
     pip install wandb